nitinrudaydiya/NFT-Merge-Contract/README.md

 - NFT Merging: Combine two or more NFTs to create a new NFT with a unique ID.
 - Merge History Tracking: Maintain a full history of merged NFTs, including their original components.
 - Ownership Management: Automatically updates and enforces correct ownership throughout the merging process.
--Fully Decentralized: Operates without central authority, ensuring transparency and trust.
+- Fully Decentralized: Operates without central authority, ensuring transparency and trust.

 ## Future Scope
 - Custom Merge Rules: Introduce merging logic based on NFT attributes, rarity, or user-defined parameters.